jusporrer/Kalman-TD-Model/README.md

 ### Differences between Python and Matlab

 Sam Gersham made available his codes written in Matlab which allowed me to have a better understanding of the mathematics behind the model.
-Even if Matlab and Python are simialar, the transition from one to the other is made difficult by a few major differences.
+Even if Matlab and Python are similar, the transition from one to the other is made difficult by a few major differences.
 Amongst those, zero-based indexing is easily ajusted for but the lack of true forms of matrices in Python and the data ordering of arrays which is row-major compared to column-major in Matlab requires more adjustements.

 ### Previous Experience in Coding